codeday/labs-gql/src/email/templates/matchTeamIntro.md

   1. once your mentor replies to this email with a When2Meet, make sure to fill it out

 👉 **YOUR IMMEDIATE NEXT STEP IS TO REPLY-ALL TO THIS MESSAGE AS DESCRIBED ABOVE.**
-(Please remember to click REPLY-ALL not just reply.)
+(Please remember to click REPLY-ALL not just reply.
+DO NOT remove this sending email address from the reply-all list.)

 {{{ event.emailSignature }}}